proof-of-reality/Purple-rAIn/README.md

 yes, they are.
 The neural network encodes multiple choices in a single matrix whereby each node is an if condition and each weight is the activator of such condition.
+---

+PS: ofc this is a very poor AI with very low accuracy.
+It can only cathegorize 2 colors and the weights were defined at my taste.
+# DO NOT USE IN PRODUCTION